-A Group Purchasing Organization—often shortened to GPO—negotiates contracts with major brands in thousands of different categories.
+A GPO (Group Purchasing Organization)—negotiates contracts with major brands in thousands of different categories.
 They have already leveraged and negotiated contracts that allow YOU to take advantage of savings and service.

 The short version—according to Anthony Clervi—is that they help small or mid-cap businesses buy like the big guys.
 Most (but not all) GPOs are free to join.
 You jump on contracts that make sense a-la-carte and work directly with the supplier.